How To Make, And Save, A Hollandaise Sauce

 ‘I was so surprised they could do that.
 Why would they split on me?'”AA Gill, Breakfast At The Wolseley

-The answer is simple.
+The answer to his bewildered question is simple.
 If the nascent sauce gets too hot, it splits.

 Nevertheless, an ideal technique would remain simple and fool-proof, and not separate.
 I embarked on a hollandaise sauce research project in search of this holy grail.